nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 GP Connect consumer systems are expected to resolve the FHIR endpoint for a given GP provider organisation using [Spine Directory Service (SDS)](http://digital.nhs.uk/spine){:target="_blank"} Lightweight Directory Access Protocol (LDAP) directory lookups.
 SDS is the main information source about NHS-registered users and accredited systems and services.

-{% include roadmap.html content="NHS Digital is considering the delivery of a simplified FHIR facade over the Spine Directory Service (SDS) to allow FHIR endpoint resolution to be achieved in a more streamlined (and FHIR compatible) way." %}

 Information is provided below to clarify how this endpoint lookup functions.

 1. Consuming system viewpoint